hjkwonispl/tgw/README.md

 ### Download pre-trained models.
 We provide pre-trained model of the proposed network.
 It is available at **[Saved_Models](https://drive.google.com/file/d/16JlE5IaNU2fE8Otl-OHk8jQHgjEDVFhe/view?usp=sharing)**.
-After download, **move all files into 'tgw/saved_models'**.
+(Or, you can download pre-processed Adience dataset with download/download_saved_models.py) After download, **move all files into 'tgw/saved_models'**.

 ### Run Test Script